rsyncOSX/RsyncUI/phase3.md

 What is still incomplete:

-- `SnapshotsView.getData()` still launches a `Task {}` that combines `LogStoreService.loadStore(...)` with `Snapshotlogsandcatalogs(...)`.
+- `SnapshotsView.getData()` still launches a `Task {}`, but the actual load path is now centralized in `loadSnapshotData(for:)`.
 - `Logging` still mutates and persists log-store state directly for scheduled inserts instead of going through a fuller write-side service API.
 - Snapshot-related merge and "unused log" calculations are still outside the service boundary.

-Phase 3 therefore now has the filter/delete side of the boundary in much better shape, while snapshot assembly and write-side log-domain work remain the next cleanup targets.
+Phase 3 therefore now has the filter/delete side of the boundary in much better shape, and snapshot reload is less ad hoc than before, while snapshot assembly and write-side log-domain work remain the next cleanup targets.

 ## 4. Suggested target structure after current Phase 3 work